Born This Way Foundation: Emotion Revolution Summit at Yale University

 On October 24, 2015, Born This Way Foundation and the Yale Center for Emotional Intelligence hosted the Emotion Revolution Summit to raise awareness of how much emotions play into young people's decision-making and wellness.
 The event consisted of round-table discussions, workshops, and speeches from a variety of educators and advocates, including Lady Gaga herself.
 Lady Gaga asked the over 200 young people at the conference to focus on and care for their own mental and emotional health.
 She invited them to join a movement addressing the importance of emotions on social media using the hashtag #IAmNotJust.

 Born This Way Foundation and the Yale Center for Emotional Intelligence also collected data from these students and found that when students were asked how they currently feel in school, 75% of the responses were negative.

 "What does bravery mean to you?"
 Campaign

 From March 28 to April 11, 2012, the Born This Way Foundation ran a poster campaign to inspire bravery and encouraged supporters to submit images that answer the question, "What does bravery mean to you?" with the 10 semi finalists selected by Lady Gaga and her mother, and leading to a prize for the winner(s), selected by fans.

 Community Activations

 Kindness in Community Fund

 In 2022, in coordination with Lady Gaga's The Chromatica Ball summer stadium tour, Born This Way Foundation awarded $1 million to 22 organizations that support youth mental health and wellness in cities that hosted her concerts.
-In Boston, Breaktime, a nonprofit that helps young adults experiencing homelessness, and BAGLY, a LGBTQ+ rights advocacy organization, both received $50,000 grants.
+In Boston, Breaktime, a nonprofit that helps young adults experiencing homelessness, and BAGLY, a LGBTQ+ rights advocacy organization, each received $50,000 grants.
 The Kindness in Community Fund is a continuation of the philanthropy work from the Channel Kindness Tour.